eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Phenomenal at decision-making, consensus building, and problem solving; you don't shy away from challenges
 	- Strong technical proficiency required to understand development tasks and identify and resolve issues as they arise
 	- Understanding of key development tools and technologies such as Gitlab, AWS, Kubernetes, Terraform, etc. Experience with program management tools in the Atlassian stack (Jira and Confluence) are great
++ Senior Big Data Engineer
+	- Tel Aviv, Israel
+	- Placer.ai is a fast-growing big data startup led by seasoned executives and repeat entrepreneurs who are building the world's first "Google Analytics for the physical world."
+Placer.ai’s platform provides instant visibility into any property in the U.S., presenting accurate details about visitation patterns and demographic breakdowns of visitors.
+Placer.ai’s customers can see where visitors have been before, where they go afterwards, where they typically go for sports, entertainment, groceries, etc., and what their interests are.
+Placer.ai's A.I.-based SaaS platform replaces archaic solutions such as manual surveys, installed cameras and other people-counting systems, creating a blue ocean market of more than $100B.
+	- Placer.ai has grown 3x year-over-year for the past 3 years, counting more than 4000 paying customers across a range of industries, including 2 of the world’s top-10 retailers, 2 of the top-10 CPG firms worldwide, a world’s top hospitality firm, 2 of the world’s top-10 commercial real estate (CRE) firms and 2 of the world’s top multinational asset managers and hedge funds.
+Placer.ai has just raised $100M for Unicorn ($1B+) valuation in Series C funding.
+	- As a Senior Big Data Engineer, working within Placer.ai's Foundation Entity Group, you will play a pivotal role in designing, developing, and maintaining the data infrastructure that powers our location analytics platform.
+	- Data Pipeline Architecture and Development: Design, build, and optimize robust and scalable data pipelines to process, transform, and integrate large volumes of data from various sources into our analytics platform.
+	- Data Quality Assurance: Implement data validation, cleansing, and enrichment techniques to ensure high-quality and consistent data across the platform.
+	- Performance Optimization: Identify performance bottlenecks and optimize data processing and storage mechanisms to enhance overall system performance and reduce latency.
+	- Cloud Infrastructure: Work extensively with cloud-based technologies (GCP), to design and manage scalable data infrastructure.
+	- Collaboration: Collaborate with cross-functional teams including Data Analysts, Data Scientists, Product Managers, and Software Engineers to understand requirements and deliver solutions that meet business needs.
+	- Data Governance: Implement and enforce data governance practices, ensuring compliance with relevant regulations and best practices related to data privacy and security.
+	- Monitoring and Maintenance: Monitor the health and performance of data pipelines, troubleshoot issues, and ensure high availability of data infrastructure.
+	- Mentorship: Provide technical guidance and mentorship to junior data engineers, fostering a culture of learning and growth within the team.
+	- Bachelor's or Master's degree in Computer Science, Engineering, or a related field.
+	- 5+ years of professional experience in software development, with at least 3 years as a Big Data Engineer.
+	- Spark expertise (mandatory): Strong proficiency in Apache Spark, including hands-on experience with building data processing applications and pipelines using Spark's core libraries.
+	- PySpark/Scala (Mandatory): Proficiency in either PySpark (Python API for Spark) or Scala for Spark development.
+	- Data Engineering: Proven track record in designing and implementing ETL pipelines, data integration, and data transformation processes.
+	- Cloud Platforms: Hands-on experience with cloud platforms such as AWS, GCP, or Azure.
+	- SQL and Data Modeling: Solid understanding of SQL, relational databases, and data modeling.
+	- Big Data Technologies: Familiarity with big data technologies beyond Spark, such as Hadoop ecosystem components, data serialization formats (Parquet, Avro), and distributed computing concepts.
+	- Programming Languages: Proficiency in programming languages like Python, Java, or Scala.
+	- ETL Tools and Orchestration: Familiarity with ETL tools and frameworks, such as Apache Airflow.
+	- Problem-Solving: Strong analytical and problem-solving skills.
+	- Collaboration and Communication: Effective communication skills and collaboration within cross-functional teams.
+	- Geospatial Domain (Preferred): Prior experience in the geospatial or location analytics domain is a plus.
 + skill set:
 	- Data Engineer, DevOps (US Remote Available)
 	- The Analytics & Data Platform team (ADP) is responsible for Splunk's data platform from ingestion to visualization.
 This platform enables our business partners to make the best data-driven decisions possible.
 We're looking for a Data Engineer to join the team and contribute to the development and adoption of a true, self-serve, Data Mesh platform, with a focus on automation and observability.
 This position is responsible for the development, maintenance, and support of the data platform (including on-call rotations), partnering with all levels of customers in the course of support/adoption/migration activities, and actively participating in the growth and development of the ADP team and its capabilities and processes.